lutzhamel/plipy-code/README.md

 by Lutz Hamel, University of Rhode Island, to be published by Franklin & Beedle Assoc.

-For questions and comments please contact me at lutzhamel at uri.edu
+For questions and comments please contact me at lutzhamel@uri.edu